 1. Create Categories for the WordPress Media Library

 Probably the #1 issue I have with the WordPress media library is the fact that you can’t categorize anything.
+When you start a website, you have to create categories and make sure your content is well-organized.
 I could never understand why at some point a category and / or tagging system wasn’t added specifically for media.
 The media library seems to have been designed with pages or posts in mind, and you once you upload something within a page or post it becomes “attached” to it.
 WordPress core coders seem to never have considered how you might manage groups of media.

 Let me give you some website examples I’ve recently encountered with specific media requirements: